A New Skyline for Rotterdam

 The colors of the skyline

-My design was inspired by the many colors that can be found in the skyline: apart from bright yellow, the entire spectrum is represented.
+My design was inspired by the many colors that can be found in the skyline.
+Apart from bright yellow, the entire spectrum is represented.
 I have arranged the different elements loosely from north to south: 28 in total.
 Of course, difficult choices had to be made: which ones should be in and which ones should be left out.
-Ultimately, the following buildings and bridges made the shortlist: from left to right the Central Station, Calypso, the Markthal, the Karel Doorman, the City Hall, the Cube Houses, Beurs WTC, the Pencil, Fortis, the Laurenskerk, Robeco, the Red Apple, the Coolse Poort, the Shipping and Transport College, the White House, the Euromast, the Brienenoord Bridge, the Willems Bridge, the Erasmus Bridge, the Hef, the Maastoren, the Rotterdam, Las Palmas, New Orleans, Hotel New York, Montevideo and the KPN building.
+Ultimately, the following buildings and bridges made the shortlist: from left to right the Central Station, Calypso, the Markthal, the Karel Doorman, the City Hall, the Cube Houses, Beurs WTC, the Pencil, Fortis, Saint Lawrence Church, Robeco, the Red Apple, the Coolse Poort, the Shipping and Transport College, the White House, the Euromast, the Brienenoord Bridge, the Willems Bridge, the Erasmus Bridge, the Hef, the Maastoren, the Rotterdam, Las Palmas, New Orleans, Hotel New York, Montevideo and the KPN building.
 And a construction crane is undauntedly building new iconic structures.

 It was a small step towards the transformation of “my” skyline into a spherical panorama.
 I have made a lot of those small planets over the years, by merging fifteen photos.
 So I turned my skyline design into a spherical panorama, in which all buildings and bridges are reflected in the lifeline of the city: the river Nieuwe Maas.
 With a number of additions that were still missing in the original design: the Delftse Poort building (formerly Nationale Nederlanden), the Erasmus Medical Center, a harbor crane and a cruise ship.

 At the beginning of 2016 I was asked by Marco Vink, if he could use my skyline design on a shirt for a Facebook group of marathon runners.
-I am more of a hiker myself but I really admire people who can run for 42 kilometers and 195 meters.
+I am more of a hiker myself, to be honest.
+But I really admire people who can run for 42 kilometers and 195 meters.
 So I made a black and white version of my design especially for this occasion, because it better matched the Rotterdamish green color scheme of the shirt.
 And as a result on April 10, 2016, more than a hundred runners in that shirt completed the course.
 As we say in Rotterdam: awesome!